 The health care reform law includes a temporary “Reinsurance Assessment” – a total of $25 billion to be collected from 2014 through 2016.
-Most of the money will be used to fund a reinsurance program, which is intended to lessen the impact of high-dollar claims in the individual insurance market.
+Most of the money will be used to fund a reinsurance program, which is intended to lessen the impact of adverse selection in the individual market.

 The assessment is scheduled to raise $12 billion in 2014, with reductions in each of the next two years -- to $8 billion in 2015 and $5 billion in 2016.
 (For the specifics, please see the link to Cost and Payment Details.)

 - What Employers and Plans are Affected by the Reinsurance Assessment?

 Insurers and HMOs are required to pay the fee.
 So too are employers with self-funded major medical plans.